-Launched in April 2016, the company has operations in around 100 Chinese cities and over 200 cities across the world.
-In past months, Mobike expanded its service to Singapore, UK and launched its first batch of bikes in the capital of the United States.
+Mobike has operations in around 100 Chinese cities and over 200 cities across the world.
+In past months, it expanded its service to Singapore, UK and launched its first batch of bikes in the capital of the United States.

 In June, the bike sharing platform raised a funding of $600 million led by Tencent Holdings.